Top Sites in Arches National Park

 Park Avenue & The Courthouse Towers

-Park Avenue is the first viewpoint, hike, and parking area after entering Arches National Park.
-Don’t be tempted to drive past it on your way to see all the famous arches in the park.
 Park Avenue is lined on both sides by giant sandstone fins and towers called the Courthouse Towers.
 The view alone is absolutely worth the stopping for.
-A 2-mile roundtrip hike will take you down through the sheer sandstone walls, and past named features including Queen Nefertiti, The Three Gossips, and The Organ.
+And if you have time, I recommend taking the 2-mile roundtrip hike down through the sheer sandstone walls, and past named features including Queen Nefertiti, The Three Gossips, and The Organ.

 Fiery Furnace

 The Fiery Furnace is a concentrated collection of narrow sandstone canyons.
 It gets its name from the reddish glow that emanates from the sandstone walls at the end of the day as the sun sets.
 There are several arches within the Fiery Furnace too.
-Hiking in the Fiery Furnace is allowed with a permit, but it has been closed during the pandemic.
-Guided tours with rangers are encouraged as it is easy to get lost inside.
-When we were kids, we used to go into the Fiery Furnace all the time.
-We always made it out 🙂

 Balanced Rock

-Devil’s Garden
+Devilโs Garden

-Devil’s Garden is a collection of trails and arches at the northmost edge of the park.
-This is where you’ll find the Park’s only campground, and is where we stayed when I was a kid.
+Devilโs Garden is a collection of trails and arches at the northmost edge of the park.
+This is where youโll find the Parkโs only campground, and is where we stayed when I was a kid.
 Now, you must reserve one of the 51 spots well in advance.

-We did not have the time (or energy) in our single day to hike in Devil’s Garden.
-The full hike to see all of Devil’s Garden is over 5 miles round trip and is rated difficult.
+We did not have the time (or energy) in our single day to hike in Devilโs Garden.
+The full hike to see all of Devilโs Garden is over 5 miles round trip and is rated difficult.
 Consequently, many Devil’s Garden visitors will only hike the easier first two miles and visit the 306 foot long Landscape Arch.

 For a look at the Devil’s Garden Trail and also for an idea of what Arches is like in the winter, check out my friend Jane’s Arches post on her blog AbFabTravels.com